Moloko (song): Music video

 The music video for the song was released the same day.
 It was directed by Alan Badoev.
 According to Loboda, the concept of the video took more than four months to develop.
 The plot of the video shows a family drama that leads a girl to prison.
 The heroines of the video express their feelings with the help of bright dances.
 During the first day, the video gained more than one and a half million views.

-On the night of 21-22 December, the video was removed from YouTube.
+On the night of 21–22 December, the video was removed from YouTube.
 Soon the video was restored, and the singer and her producer assured that the perpetrators will be punished.

 Promotion

 Loboda visited several radio stations and TV channels in Ukraine to promote the single.
 Including Russkoye Radio (Happy Yolka 2020) and the music TV channel M1 (Ministerstvo Premyer).
-In Russia the was song performed on 31 December 2020 on Channel One's show Novogodny maskarad.
+In Russia the song was performed on 31 December 2020 on Channel One's show Novogodny maskarad.